Four Resume Tips To Avoid Discrimination

 If you're a recent college grad or have had your degree for 20-plus years, this can show employers that you are someone who continues their education or is experienced in your field.
 Many employers look for recent college graduates because they can hire them at a lower salary due to their inexperience in their field.
 On the other hand, if you graduated 20 years ago and your graduation date on your resume could lead to age discrimination.
 Recruiters or hiring managers may be able to calculate your age based on when you graduated from high school or college, which can cause you to be passed over for that sought-after opportunity.
 The solution is to enter the degree you received and the college you received it from without your graduation date.

-Lengthy Employment History
+Edit a Lengthy Employment History

 When applying for an opportunity, you want to show the employer why you're the best candidate for the job.
 Displaying that you are the best candidate may mean that you want to include all of your relevant experience on your application.
 Right?
 The answer is sometimes no to this situation if it may lead to age discrimination.
 If you are applying for entry-level or management-level positions, the past 30 years of your work history may not be needed.
 It's essential to include your most recent and relevant work history in your resume and keep it to, at the most, two pages in length.